Math Activities

 Mayan Math

-system.
-Ask them to do addition and subtraction practice using Mayan
+Ask them to do addition and subtraction practice using Mayan numbers

 Fraction Plates

-into the correct amount of equal parts.
-Then the students place a
+the correct amount of equal parts.
+Then the students place a bean on the

 Light Bulb Fractions

-make a light bulb shine.
-If the light bulb shines, the answer is
+a light bulb shine.
+If the light bulb shines, the answer is correct.
+If

 Flavorful Fractions

-each child determine what fractional part of his set each color
+child determine what fractional part of his set each color represents.

 "Move Along"-Recognizing Fractions